 Your Company has a documented policy for prevention prohibition and redressal ofsexual harassment of women at workplace under the guiding principle that 'No woman shallbe subjected to sexual harassment in the Company's locations'.

-We are glad to report that there were no complaints/cases filed pursuant to the Sexual Harassment of Women atWorkplace (Prevention Prohibition and Redressal) Act 2013 during the year under review.
+There were no complaints/cases filed pursuant to the Sexual Harassment of Women atWorkplace (Prevention Prohibition and Redressal) Act 2013 during the year under review.

-19. MEETINGS OF THE BOARD
+19. MEETINGS OF THE BOARD OF DIRECTORS

 20. PARTICULARS OF LOANS GUARANTEES OR INVESTMENT

 21. ANNUAL RETURN

 (i) Issue of equity shares with differential rights as to dividend voting orotherwise.